tharunkumar41/smart-farming-solution/README.md

 - **Node.js** → for backend APIs
 - **Flutter** → for mobile app frontend
 - **MongoDB Atlas** → for database

+# For detailed information refer project report in the root directory of repository.

 # Prerequisites
 1) Python 3.8+.
 2) Node.js (v16 or higher) and npm.